yingxuanz-11/computing-work-2/teachers-day/story/the-awkward-pe-lesson.md

 **Next up: You choose!**

-So...I just wanna say thank you to Ms Lee for supporting us and making Pe lessons so interesting!
+So...I just wanna say thank you to Ms Lee for supporting us and making PE lessons so interesting!
 I really enjoy your lessons!
 Thank you for encouraging us (me) and giving me advice when I really need it!
 Stay safe and Happy Teachers' Day!

 Yan Ching 袁靖

 Dunman High School 德明政府中学

-2020 1 HILLYSE 😊😊
+2020 1 HILLYSE :)